retrokp/amiga-sys/README.md

  - direct unsafe bindings to the Amiga system libraries (based on [Amiga NDK 3.2R4](https://www.hyperion-entertainment.com/index.php/downloads?view=details&file=126))
- - includes almost all definitions from NDK from Kickstart 1.0 (V30) to 3.2 (V47)
+ - includes almost all definitions from NDK for Kickstart 1.0 (V30) to 3.2 (V47)
  - the bindings are unsafe: it is very easy to write a program which crashes
  - no dependency to the Amiga Native Development Kit (NDK): no dependency to the NDK headers or amiga.lib (note: these bindings have been generated from some of the NDK headers)